maandr/Mockify/README.md

 This is the simplest case.
 It is like the mock-method from Test::MockObject.

 Only handover the **name** and a **method pointer**.
-Mockify will automatically throw an error in case the method dosen't exists on the original object.
+Mockify will throw an error in case the method dosen't exists on the original object.
 ```
 $MockObject->addMock('myMethodName', sub {
                                     # Your implementation